bauer-san/CarND-Behavioral-Cloning-P3/writeup_template.md

 #####Summary of Training Process
 I had 8380 data points which I preprocessed by converting to YUV colorspace.
 The 8380 images and steering angles were flipped and the model was trained on 16760 images.
 20% of the data was withheld for validation.

-I also defined an early stopping callback to stop training when the loss was not improving.
+I also defined an early stopping callback to stop training when the loss was not improving to avoid overfitting.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.